College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Explanation:

 This prompt offers an opportunity for you to write about how a difficult life moment shaped who you are.
 Don’t feel pressure to relive every detail of this challenge, but do make clear what the misjudgment was and what the experience taught you.
-Think about how you would have preferred to be perceived and treated in terms of how it aligns with your “true self.”
-Furthermore, be sure to share the lessons you learned from the experience and how you will use them to prevent others from experiencing the same misjudgement, stereotyping or exclusion.
+Think about how you would have preferred to be treated.
+How does this preferred treatment align with what you perceive as your “true self”?
+Did the experience help you to realize something about your core identity or values?
+Furthermore, be sure to share the lessons you learned from the experience and how you will use them to prevent others from experiencing the same misjudgement, stereotyping, or exclusion.

 Prompt Five: At Villanova, we often say “each of us strengthens all of us.”
 Please detail a time when someone has borrowed some of your strength in their time of need.